UNM-CARC/QuickBytes/ParallelMatlabServer.md

 ### Validating the Configuration

 Select "parallel" then create/manage clusters.

+Choose the profile you just created.
+In this example, the profile name is "xena-distri"

 ![Validating1](https://github.com/UNM-CARC/QuickBytes/blob/parallel_matlab_server/ParallelMatlabValidate1.png)